renovatebot/renovate/docs/development/local-development.md

 #### VS Code Dev Containers

-If you're using [VS Code](https://code.visualstudio.com/) you can skip installing [the prerequisites](#prerequisites) and work in a [development container](https://code.visualstudio.com/docs/devcontainers/containers) instead.
+If you are using [VS Code](https://code.visualstudio.com/) you can skip installing [the prerequisites](#prerequisites) and work in a [development container](https://code.visualstudio.com/docs/devcontainers/containers) instead.

 - Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and [check its system requirements](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers#system-requirements)
 - Open the repository folder in VS Code